fbpx

 In our daily lives, we often make decisions without thinking much about them.
 We base them on habit, convenience, conformity.

-But knowing our values and our vision – and continually getting in touch with them – allows us to take a step back and to remind ourselves to live our life with purpose, not by default.
+But knowing our values and our vision – and continually getting in touch with them – allows us to take a step back and to remind ourselves to live our lives with purpose, not by default.

 EXERCISE